Quick Exit

 • A child says that they are staying with someone other than a parent

-• A number of children are staying in a household seemingly not related
+• A number of children are staying in a household seemingly unrelated

 • Requests for services to different children referred to as ‘nieces’ or ‘nephews’.